Unified Framework for Quantum Code Embedding: Introduction

+In the study of stabilizers, it is sometimes necessary to modify an input code by adding ancillas in a certain manner to obtain an output code with further desirable properties.
+In such cases, despite being technically distinct codes, the logical subspaces are preserved in some natural manner and thus may be viewed as \textit{equivalent} codes.
+One of the most famous examples would be code concatenation \cite{aharonov1997fault,shor1996fault,knill1996concatenated,knill1996threshold}, in which the physical qubits of code $A$ are replaced by the logical qubits of another code $B$\footnote{$B$ is usually chosen to be $n$ copies of $A$ where $n$ is the number of physical qubits in $A$} to obtain the output code $C$.
+From an operator perspective, this is equivalent to substituting the physical Paulis $Z_i,X_i$ of code $A$ with corresponding nontrivial logical representations $\bar{Z}_i,\bar{X}_i$ of code $B$, where the former, latter indices $i$ denote physical, logical qubits of code $A, B$, respectively.
+During this embedding $A\mapsto C$, the logicals are thus expected to be naturally preserved.

-In studying stabilizer codes, it is often useful to consider equivalence classes of codes -- specifically, given two distinct stabilizer codes, are the logical operators isomorphic in a \textit{natural} manner?
-For example, topological codes defined on the same manifold but constructed from different discretizations exhibit naturally isomorphic sets of logical qubits.
-While this intuition is straightforward, a rigorous proof requires relatively in depth knowledge of singular, simplicial, and CW homology (see Chap.
+Another famous example would be topological codes defined on the same manifold but constructed from different discretizations.
+Since the logicals are related to the (singular) homology of the manifold, these codes are supposed to exhibit naturally isomorphic logicals.
+While the intuition is straightforward, a rigorous proof requires relatively in depth knowledge of singular, simplicial, and CW homology (see, e.g., Chap.
 2 of \cite{hatcher2005algebraic}).
 The issue becomes more subtle when boundary conditions are considered.
-A notable example is the 2D toric code defined on a finite square lattice with alternating rough and smooth boundaries \cite{bravyi1998quantum, kitaev2012models}.
-Although such a code supports logical string operators reminiscent of that on a torus, it cannot be realized by any 2D CW complex\footnote{The $0$-homology of the 2D toric code with alternating boundary conditions is 0, while any CW complex on a connected manifold must have $0$-homology with rank $1$}, and thus whether similar techniques in homology can be applied becomes less apparent.
+A notable example is the surface code variant of the toric code \cite{bravyi1998quantum, kitaev2012models}.
+Although such a code supports logical string operators reminiscent of that on a torus, it cannot be realized by any 2D CW complex\footnote{The $0$-homology of the surface code is 0, while any CW complex on a connected manifold must have rank 1 $0$-homology}, and thus whether similar techniques in homology can be applied becomes less apparent.